-What about Roundup Ready 2 Xtend soybean?
+What about Roundup Ready 2 Xtend and XtendFlex soybean?

-Roundup Ready 2 Xtend (dicamba-resistant) soybean provides growers another option for multiple-resistant horseweed control.
-Emerged horseweed is effectively controlled by registered dicamba products used prior to or after planting Roundup Ready 2 Xtend soybean.
-However, concerns with off-target dicamba movement to sensitive crops and species force us to limit our recommendations to using dicamba for horseweed control in the burndown application (preplant or preemergence).
+Roundup Ready 2 Xtend and XtendFlex (dicamba-resistant) soybean provide growers with other options for glyphosate-resistant horseweed control.
+Emerged horseweed is effectively controlled by registered dicamba products used prior to or after planting soybean with these traits.
+However, concerns with off-target dicamba movement to sensitive crops force us to limit our recommendations to using dicamba for horseweed control in the burndown application (preplant or preemergence).
 Postemergence applications of dicamba may be used, but there are greater chances for off-target movement.
 There are several restrictions that need to be followed if applying dicamba in this system.
-From MSU research we have observed effective multiple-resistant horseweed control when these recommendations are followed.
+The following recommendations should be followed to effectively control multiple-resistant horseweed.

-• Tank-mix and apply XtendiMax, FeXapan (22 or 44 oz), or Engenia (12.8 oz) with an effective residual (PRE) herbicide prior to planting or emergence of Roundup Ready 2 Xtend soybean only.
+• Tank-mix and apply XtendiMax (22 oz), or Engenia (12.8 oz) with an effective residual (PRE) herbicide prior to planting or emergence of Xtend soybean only.
 Mixtures of two effective residual active ingredients provide the most consistent horseweed control.
 Effective residual herbicides are outlined on the following page.